Pacific View League

-The Pacific View League (PVL) is a high school athletic conference in California affiliated with the CIF Southern Section.
+The Pacific View League (PVL) was a high school athletic conference in California affiliated with the CIF Southern Section.
 The league was formed in 1998, pulling Camarillo and Channel Islands high schools from the Marmonte League to join Hueneme, Oxnard, and Rio Mesa highs from the Channel League.
 Pacifica High School joined the league when it opened its doors in 2001.

 For most of its history, the PVL consisted entirely of schools from the Oxnard Union High School District, including the five charter members (Camarillo, Channel Islands, Hueneme, Oxnard, and Rio Mesa).
 As of the 2018–19 school year, all member schools are located in or near Oxnard and Ventura in Ventura County, California.

+In May 2021, it was announced that the Pacific View League would merge with the Channel League beginning with the 2022–23 academic year, and take on the Channel League name.